-- 5. Before granting remote access to a user, the area provisioning the capability must gain the approval of an appropriate delegate in accordance with the roles and responsibilities in this DSPF Control. - 6.
-Defence issued remote access devices/tokens must only be used by authorised Defence personnel and persons engaged under a contract. - 7.
-Defence issued remote access devices/tokens must not be used for any other purpose other than what the Defence remote access device was issued for. - 8.
-If a Defence issued remote access device is lost, stolen, or suspected to have been compromised a security incident is to be reported as soon as possible.
-Refer to DSPF Principle 77 Security Incidents and Investigations.
+8. Defence issued remote access devices/tokens must not be used for any other purpose other than what the Defence remote access device was issued for.
+If a Defence issued remote access device/token is lost, stolen, or suspected to have been compromised a security incident is to be reported as soon as possible.
+Refer to DSPF Principle 77 - Security Incidents and Investigations.